ILoveAGoodCrisp/Atlas/README.md

-**Atlas** provides the the following forms of support for Halo Script interations (Atlas currently supports Halo 1, Halo 2, and Halo 3)
+**Atlas** provides the the following forms of support for Halo Script interations (Atlas currently supports Halo 1, Halo 2, and Halo 3).
 - Autocomplete features using intellisense
-- Full function descriptions, return types, and parameters for halo script functions.
+- Full function descriptions, return types, and parameters for Halo Script functions.
 - Value type listings through intellisense.
 Type # for a list of value types (e.g. a list of teams)
 - A theme specifically designed for the language
 - Syntax highlighting

-Future support for other halo titles is planned as official mod tools are released for those games.
+Future support for other Halo titles is planned as official mod tools are released for those games.

 **======Guide=======**